OneThing — Our Philosophy

 Your Data.
 Your Focus.

-You can use OneThing entirely offline.
-If you enable sync, your data is encrypted before storage.
-And when you delete your data, it’s gone, for real.
+You can use OneThing entirely without an account, everything stays in your browser.
+If you choose to sync, your data is encrypted before it ever leaves your device.
+And when you delete something, it's actually gone.

-We’re working toward full end-to-end encryption.
-Until then, privacy by design is our promise.
+I'm working toward full end-to-end encryption, where not even I can read your data.
+Until then, privacy by design is my commitment.

 Choose something worth your energy.